 There is a risk that any drug discovery or development program may not produce revenue for a variety of reasons, including the possibility that we will not be able to adequately demonstrate the safety and effectiveness of the product candidate.
 Moreover, there are uncertainties specific to any new field of drug discovery, including RNAi.
-The success of ONPATTRO or any other product candidate we develop is highly uncertain.
-Due to the numerous risks associated with developing drugs, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts necessary to complete the development of any potential product candidate, or the period, if any, in which material net cash inflows will commence from any approved product.
-Any failure to complete any stage of the development of any potential products in a timely manner or successfully launch, market and sell any approved product, including ONPATTRO, could have a material adverse effect on our operations, financial position and liquidity.
+The success of ONPATTRO, GIVLAARI or any other product candidate we develop is highly uncertain.
+Due to the numerous risks associated with developing drugs, including those risks associated with the COVID-19 pandemic, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts necessary to complete the development of any potential product candidate or indication, or the period, if any, in which material net cash inflows will commence from any approved product or indication.
+Any failure to complete any stage of the development of any potential products or any approved product for an expanded indication in a timely manner or successfully launch, market and sell any approved product, including ONPATTRO and GIVLAARI, could have a material adverse effect on our operations, financial position and liquidity.
 A discussion of some of the risks and uncertainties associated with completing our projects on schedule, or at all, and the potential consequences of failing to do so, are set forth in Part II, Item 1A below under the heading "Risk Factors."